position-pal/Documentation/content/docs/5-implementation/4-user-groupd-service.md

 └── entrypoint/     # Application bootstrap
 ```

-Each layer has a specific responsibility and communicates only with upper layers, with dependencies pointing inward toward the domain layer.
+Each layer has a specific responsibility with dependencies pointing inward toward the domain layer.
 This approach allows us to isolate the core business logic from implementation details.

 The domain layer contains pure business entities and rules, uncontaminated by external frameworks or technologies.
 For example, the `User` entity contains only the essential properties and validation rules: